Board of Directors

 Ms Tonianne Dwyer is an independent non-executive public company director based in Brisbane.

-She currently sits on the Boards of Dexus Property Group - one of Australia’s largest real estate investment trusts, ALS Limited – a global laboratory testing business and copper mining company, OZ Minerals Limited which has mines in South Australia and Brazil and Incitec Pivot – a global explosives and fertilizer business.
-She is Deputy Chancellor and member of Senate of the University of Queensland and is a former director of Metcash Limited, Queensland Treasury Corporation and Cardno Limited.
+She currently sits on the Boards of ALS Limited – a global laboratory testing business and copper mining company, OZ Minerals Limited which has mines in South Australia and Brazil and Incitec Pivot – a global explosives and fertilizer business.
+She is Deputy Chancellor and member of Senate of the University of Queensland and is a former director of Dexus Funds Management and Dexus Wholesale Property Limited - one of Australia’s largest real estate investment trusts, Metcash Limited, Queensland Treasury Corporation and Cardno Limited.

 During her executive career, Tonianne spent over 20 years in London working in investment banking with Hambros Bank and Societe Generale and real estate fund management with Quintain Estates & Development plc, the developer of the two largest urban renewal projects in London – at Wembley and on the Greenwich Peninsula.
 She built a fund management business focused on healthcare, student accommodation and science parks.